MicrosoftDocs/query-docs/query-languages/m/list-skip.md

 Returns a list that skips the first element of list `list`.
 If `list` is an empty list an empty list is returned.
 This function takes an optional parameter, `countOrCondition`, to support skipping multiple values as listed below.

 * If a number is specified, up to that many items are skipped.
-* If a condition is specified, the returned list begins with the first element in `list` that meets the criteria.
+* If a condition is specified, the returned list begins with the first element in `list` that doesn't meet the criteria.
 Once an item fails the condition, no further items are considered.
 * If this parameter is null, the default behavior is observed.

 ## Example 1